HealthLinkBC File #52, July 2013

 Where are these parasites found?

-Young children who wade and splash in shallow areas of lakes and ponds may be at higher risk due to the following factors:
+Young children who wade and splash in shallow areas of lakes and ponds may be at higher risk because:

 - They are constantly getting wet, without thoroughly drying off.

-- They usually play by the shore where these parasites tend to concentrate.
+- They usually play by the shore where these parasites tend to be.

-Applying waterproof sunscreen before bathing may help reduce the number of larvae from penetrating the skin.
+- Applying waterproof sunscreen before bathing may help reduce the number of larvae from penetrating your skin.

-Most importantly, dry yourself quickly with a dry towel as soon as you come out of the water.
-Ideally, you should have a shower and then dry yourself with a towel right away.
-However, showering will not remove any larvae that have already penetrated into the skin.
+- Drying yourself off with a towel as soon as you come out of the water.
+If possible, have a shower and dry off right away.
+Showering will not remove any larvae that have already burrowed under your skin.

-The degree of symptoms will depend on how many larvae get on to your skin, and how sensitive you are to them.
-Symptoms also tend to get worse with repeated exposures.
+Symptoms can range from a mild irritation to a very severe, itchy red rash.
+Scratching can cause severe pain and swelling, or cause your skin to become infected.
+The severity of your symptoms will depend on how many larvae get on to your skin, and how sensitive you are to them.
+Symptoms also tend to get worse after repeat exposure.

-When a person starts to dry off and the larvae start to burrow into the skin, a tingling feeling may begin almost right away.
-Small, pin-point sized red spots will appear, which grow into larger red rashes within several hours.
-As these red spots grow, the tingling feeling becomes a strong itch, which feels like a nettle's sting or an insect bite.
+As you start to dry off and the larvae start to burrow into your skin, you may feel a tingling sensation.
+Small, pin sized red spots will appear, which grow into larger red rashes within several hours.
+As these red spots grow, the tingling feeling becomes a strong itch.

 How long do the symptoms last?